artwired/manage_site/README.md

 # manage_site

+Nov 19, 2022 - Day 20
+Today I completed the layout tweaks for the footer and completed the project.
+Thanks to Kevin Powell for an awesome tutorial!!

 Nov 18, 2022 - Day 19
 Today I re-organized the code for the site footer and simplified the css.